Wye Bridge Ward, Monmouth: Streets and buildings

 Heath indicated that Wye Bridge Ward at the turn of the nineteenth century started at the residence of the widow Myles, at the north end of St Mary's Street near the church, and extended southeast toward Wye Bridge, including St Mary's Street in its entirety.
-There were also some homes in proximity to the turnpike, and land in the possession of the Duke of Beaufort.
+There were also some homes in proximity to the turnpike, and land in possession of the Duke of Beaufort.
 Tenements and lumber yards north of Wye Bridge were part of the ward.

 The mention of a street with no name where "respectable families" lived, including the Bourne and Williams families, was a reference to the future St James Street (and St James Square).
 Heath specified not only the Dixton Gate (East Gate) (pictured in map above), adjacent to the modern St James Square, but also land belonging to Captain Charles Philipps.
 Philipps built The Grange on St James Street in the nineteenth century; it was converted to a sixth form boarding house for Monmouth School in 2011.
 While Heath claimed that the future St James Street had no name in the early nineteenth century, William Meyler Warlow asserted in 1899 that St James Street had been part of Whitecross Street, as Whitecross extended from the east end of Church Street all the way to Weirhead Street.
 The Duke of Beaufort owned some land in that area of the ward as well.